 Please take your sample in the morning.
+CRP levels can be affected by infection, inflammation, and illness.
+If you are taking this test because you have recently developed symptoms or they are worsening you should discuss these with your doctor.
+We suggest taking your test when any short-term change in your symptoms have settled.
+If you are taking a T3 containing medication take your test in the hour prior to your dose of medication.
 Fasting is optional for this test.
 Eating fatty foods might affect the results of a small number of blood tests so we may advise a retest when you are fasted.
 If you are interested in your triglyceride or LDL levels, then we do recommend fasting.
-Take this test between days 2 and 5 of your period.
-It can be taken at any time if you are not having periods.
-Avoid heavy exercise and eating meat-rich meals for 48 hours before your test.
+Do not take vitamin B12 for two weeks prior to this test.
+If your B12 is prescribed ask your doctor whether you should stop before testing.
 Do not take biotin supplements for 2 days prior to this test.
 If you are taking prescribed biotin you should discuss this with your doctor.
-HRT and the contraceptive pill can affect the results of this test, taking the test during a break from these will give more accurate results.
-Avoid taking a finger-prick sample from a finger used to handle hormone-gels or hormone-pessaries in the past 4 weeks.
+Avoid heavy exercise and eating meat-rich meals for 48 hours before your test.
+You should take this test before you take any vitamin or mineral supplements.
+Avoid taking a finger-prick sample from a finger used to handle hormone-gels in the past 4 weeks.